Rolando-Barbella/poke-app/README.md

 ## TODO
 A couple of thing I will have done better with a bit more time:

--The notifications are display with a simple Alert, ideally a library that offers "more control" could be use
+- The notifications are display with a simple Alert, ideally a library that offers "more control" could be use

--The notifications when the app is in the background are displayed, however when you press on it, it is not passing the custom field values to the new screen
+- The notifications when the app is in the background are displayed, however when you press on it, it is not passing the custom field values to the new screen

--There is secrete key expose in the google-service, in a production appp this needs to be handle differently
+- There is secrete key expose in the google-service, in a production appp this needs to be handle differently

 - The app was mostly tested on Android, it should work fine on IOS tough